Theatre Program Auditions and Interviews

 B.F.A. – Performing Arts

-If you’re in the Acting or Musical Theatre concentration it will be an audition for admission into the program.
-If you’re a Theatre Design and Technology student you will present a portfolio of your work.
-If you are interested in the new B.F.A. in Theatre it will be an interview and presentation on an assigned play.
-If admitted into the B.F.A., you must participate in the Jury/Portfolio Review process and maintain a 2.5 minimum GPA.
+If you’re in the Acting or Musical Theatre concentration, it will be an audition for admission into the program.
+If you’re a Theatre Design & Technology student, you will present a portfolio of your work.
+If you are interested in the new B.F.A. in Theatre, it will be an interview and presentation on an assigned play.
+If admitted into the B.F.A., you must participate in the jury process and maintain a 2.5 minimum GPA.
 Should you not be admitted to the B.F.A., you won’t have lost ground.
 You can opt to switch to the B.A. in Theatre degree and all of the theatre and dance classes taken up to that point will move with you.
 If denied entrance to the B.F.A., you also have the option to appeal that decision, or audition a second time in the following semester.
-Full audition details and program requirements are contained in the JPR Handbooks.
+Full audition details and program requirements are contained in our Jury Handbooks.

 Why do we handle B.F.A. auditions this way?
 We think it gives both you and the faculty an opportunity to make a more informed decision.
 By the 3rd semester you’ve had many of us as teachers and we’ve gotten to know you as a student.
 Maybe we’ve even seen you in one of our shows by that point.
 We also help you prepare for that audition or interview, and even give you a trial run in your 2nd semester.
 That way, you’ve had a chance to decide if the B.F.A. is really for you, and we’ve gotten to know you much better than we possibly could have through a five minute, nerve-wracking, audition or interview before you’ve even started college.
 It works.